tommyfuu/MOSAIC/README.md

 __MOSAIC__ has built-in support for microbiome datasets coming from two highly used databases, namely [CuratedMetagenomicData](https://waldronlab.io/curatedMetagenomicData/) (referred to as CMD from now on) and [MicrobiomeHD](https://zenodo.org/records/1146764).
 To use any of these two databases, please refer to `config.yml` for a MicrobiomeHD example or `./additional_ymls/config_IBD.yml` for a CMD example.
 To use data from any other databases or custom-made datasets, please have a folder in which there are subfolders of datasets to be integrated; in each subfolder, there should be a (taxon rows * sample columns with taxons as index and sample names as column names) file that ends with `count_data.csv` and another ending with `meta_data.csv` (where each row is a sample with their meta data), serving as OTU_table and meta data respectively.
 The user can then revise the `config.yml` accordingly, making sure that the `dataset_name` item does not have `'microbiomeHD'` nor `'CMD'` in it.

 Brief explanations on the entries in the yml file:
-- `rules_to_run`: currently supports 'all_rw', 'preprocess', 'integrate', 'evaluation' for real-world datasets.
+- `rules_to_run`: currently supports 'all_rw', 'preprocess', 'integrate_rw', 'evaluation_rw' for real-world datasets.
 While the rest are pretty self-apparent in meanings, 'all_rw' simply means to run the whole pipeline in the order of preprocessing, data integration, and evaluation.
 - `data_source`: please specify if you are using 'microbiomeHD', 'CMD', or 'custom' for real-world datasets.
 - `src`: path where the source real-world data is stored for MicrobiomeHD and custom data, as well as where all the preprocessed data will be stored after that step under the `cleaned_data` subfolder of `src`.
 - `dataset_name`: the name of your dataset.
 Please end your dataset name with the database source your data is from: 'microbiomeHD', 'CMD', or 'custom'.